cockroachdb/docs/_includes/orchestration/initialize-cluster-insecure.md

     job "cluster-init" created
     ~~~

-2. Confirm that cluster initialization has completed successfully:
+2. Confirm that cluster initialization has completed successfully.
+The job
+   should be considered successful and the CockroachDB pods should soon be
+   considered `Ready`:

     {% include copy-clipboard.html %}
     ~~~ shell